 More detailed information is also set out in a series of water management unit (WMU) action plans.
 WMUs are at a smaller geographical scale than river basin districts, and allow for more focussed planning and implementation.
-There are seventeen water management units for the rivers and lakes in the Shannon IRBD plus action plans focusing on groundwaters and estuary and coastal waters.
+There are thirty four water management units in the South Eastern RBD plus action plans focusing on groundwaters and estuarine and coastal waters.
 These action plans will be developed further to become implementation programmes and will be revised to reflect any updates (for example in relation to status) as implementation of the plan proceeds.